kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-cluster.md

   - Network partition within cluster, or between cluster and users
   - Crashes in Kubernetes software
   - Data loss or unavailability of persistent storage (e.g. GCE PD or AWS EBS volume)
-  - Operator error, e.g. misconfigured Kubernetes software or application software
+  - Operator error, for example misconfigured Kubernetes software or application software

 ### Specific scenarios: